 1. Do I have what it takes to get accepted into medical school?

-• Strong grades, especially in science courses.
-The average GPA for students accepted into medical school is 3.7.
+- Strong grades (the average GPA for students accepted into medical school is 3.7)

-• An above-average MCAT score.
-The average MCAT score for test-takers is 502, but the average MCAT score of accepted medical students is 509.
+- An excellent MCAT score (the average score of accepted medical students is 512)

-3. Am I willing to wait to start my career?
+3. Do I recognize the value in waiting to start my career?

-It can be hard to conceptualize just how long the process of becoming a doctor is when you’re 15, 18, or even 24.
-Becoming a doctor is a long process, with some specialties requiring training up to 11 years, not including your undergraduate degree.
+Becoming a doctor is a long process, particularly for some specialties.
 After spending four years on your undergraduate degree, you’ll spend four more years in medical school.
-Then you’ll have three to seven years of residency, and possibly a few more if you plan on specializing with a fellowship.
+Then you’ll have three to seven years of residency and possibly additional time for fellowship if you plan to further specialize.

 “Will you feel incomplete without the doctor title as part of your name?”
 Dr. Remakus asks.
 “And if so, does it really matter if you become an MD, PhD, or a doctor of some other discipline?”